 1b.
 The 5G PKMF checks (or checks with the ProSe Server) that the Source UE/Target UE is authorized to receive U2U relay services.
 If the Source UE/Target UE is authorized to receive the service, the 5G PKMF sends a PRUK to the Source UE/Target UE and stores the UE identity associated with PRUK.
 If a PRUK is included, the Source UE/Target UE stores the new one and deletes any previously stored ones for this 5G PKMF.

-Editor's Note: Its FFS how the interface between PKMF and Prose Server is achieved.

-2. The Discovery & Relay Selection procedure is performed between the peer UEs and the UE-to-UE Relay.
+NOTE a: It is not addressed in the present document about how the interface between PKMF and Prose Server is achieved.2.
+The Discovery & Relay Selection procedure is performed between the peer UEs and the UE-to-UE Relay.

 NOTE 1: It is assumed that after the Discovery & Relay Selection procedure, the Source UE and the Target UE can discover each other by selecting the same UE-to-UE Relay.